Manly Vale - Allambie Heights

 An assessment of population growth drivers in Manly Vale - Allambie Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Manly Vale - Allambie Heights' population is approximately 18,045 as of November 2025.
-This figure represents an increase of 495 people (2.8%) since the 2021 Census, which recorded a population of 17,550.
-The growth is inferred from the estimated resident population of 17,936 in June 2024 and an additional 58 validated new addresses since the Census date.
-This results in a population density ratio of 1,929 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 2.8% since the census is within 0.4 percentage points of the SA4 region's (3.2%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 94.8% of overall population gains during recent periods, driving primary growth for the area.
+Manly Vale - Allambie Heights' population is 17,992 as of Nov 2025.
+This shows an increase of 442 people (2.5%) since the 2021 Census figure of 17,550.
+The change is inferred from ABS's June 2024 estimate of 17,936 and 58 new addresses validated since the Census date.
+This results in a population density of 1,924 persons per square kilometer, above national averages assessed by AreaSearch.
+The area's growth rate of 2.5% since census is close to the SA3 average of 3.2%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 94.8% of recent population gains in the area.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with the area expected to grow by 4 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 0.6% in total over the 17-year period.
+Future population trends suggest lower quartile growth, with the area expected to grow by 4 persons to 2041 based on latest annual ERP population numbers, reflecting a reduction of 0.3% over the 17-year period.

 Frequently Asked Questions - Population